 The directors of the Company to be elected at the Annual Meeting will hold office until the next Annual Meeting of Stockholders and until their successors are elected and qualify or until their earlier death, resignation or removal.
 Certain biographical information concerning each of the Management's nominees are provided below.
 All of the nominees are currently serving as directors of the Company.
 The Management believes that each of the nominees will be available and able to serve as a director.
-However, if for any reason any of these persons should not be available or are unable to serve, proxies will be voted for the remainder of those nominated and, unless the size of the Board of Directors is reduced, for a substituted nominee designated by the Management.
+However, if for any reason any of these persons should not be available or are unable to serve, all proxies will be voted for the remainder of those nominated and, unless the size of the Board of Directors is reduced, for a substituted nominee designated by the Management.

-The following information with respect to the principal occupation or employment, recent employment history, age and directorships in other companies is as of February 26, 1999, and has been furnished or confirmed to the Company by the respective nominees.
+The following information with respect to the principal occupation or employment, recent employment history, age and directorships in other companies is as of March 1, 2000, and has been furnished or confirmed to the Company by the respective nominees.
 Also listed are the committees of the Board of Directors on which each serves.

-McCann-Erickson WorldGroup, Ammirati Puris Lintas Worldwide and The Lowe Group are worldwide advertising agency systems owned by Interpublic.
+${\tt McCann-Erickson\ WorldGroup\ and\ The\ Lowe\ Group\ are\ worldwide\ advertising\ agency\ systems\ owned\ by\ Interpublic.}$